Skip to content

 A new opera, a history of Black congregants of a historic church, a reworked 'Othello,' and more.

 The Philadelphia Fringe Festival brought more than 300 thrilling and innovative productions across the region, from solo shows to epic opera to daring circus performances.
-Fringe Arts kicked off the festival introducing incoming executive director Nell Bang-Jensen, who was previously the artistic director at Theatre Horizon.
+Fringe Arts kicked off the festival by introducing incoming executive director Nell Bang-Jensen, who was previously the artistic director at Theatre Horizon.
 The ensuing monthlong festival celebrated all kinds of eccentric and boundary-pushing performing arts.
-We rounded up the best shows we saw during the festival that we’re still talking about today.
+We rounded up the shows we saw that we’re still talking about today.

 ‘Poor Judge’

 I was not very familiar with the work of indie rock star Aimee Mann, but that didn’t stop me from enjoying Pig Iron Theatre Company’s Poor Judge.
-Told through a series of abstract vignettes, Poor Judge used the music of Aimee Mann to explore and contextualize ideas about illusion and disillusionment.
+Told through a series of abstract vignettes, Poor Judge used Mann’s music to explore and contextualize ideas about illusion and disillusionment.
 The live projection of the actors’ video was particularly wonderful, as it punctuated ideas and jokes.
-Where this show really shone though, was in the music and the performances.
-Vocally, this was one of the best sounding shows I’ve ever seen in Philadelphia.
-The wall of sound that was created the first time the ensemble sang as one, was breathtaking.
+Where this show really shone, though, was in the music and the performances.
+Vocally, this was one of the best-sounding shows I’ve ever seen in Philadelphia.
+The wall of sound that was created the first time the ensemble sang as one was breathtaking.
 Alex Bechtel’s arrangements and music direction left me hoping for an album of these songs sung by this cast.
 At the heart of this ensemble piece was a truly magnetic performance by Dito van Reigersberg.
-From the moment they walked onto the stage, and wore a blonde ombre wig, they were instantly captivating.
+From the moment he walked onto the stage, and wore a blonde ombre wig, he was instantly captivating.
 In a show that posited ideas about artifice and illusion in Hollywood, van Reigersberg’s performance was so brazenly open and honest, that it stripped away all artifice and stood in direct opposition to the harsh ideas the show was exploring, to masterful effect. — FS

 Holland Andrews